Luis-Licea/NoteSpisok/README.md

 # NoteSpisok

-OneSpisok is a program designed for keeping notes, be it for languages, school, or programming.
+NoneSpisok is a program designed for keeping notes, be it for languages, school, or programming.

 ## Testing and Compiling